nicoleye301/Project-Kotoba/README.md

-1. Preparation
+## 1. Preparation

-  a.
-Install IntelliJ IDEA and Java 23
+1. Install IntelliJ IDEA and Java 23

-  b.
-Install npm
+2. Install npm

-  c.
-Download android studio and create an android virtual device with android 15
+3. Download android studio and create an android virtual device with android 15

-3. Run the backend
+## 2. Run the backend

-  a.
-Open Intellij IDEA and import maven project using the pom.xml under server directory.
+1. Open Intellij IDEA and import maven project using the pom.xml under server directory.

-  b.
-Sync maven project and install any required dependencies.
+2. Sync maven project and install any required dependencies.

-5. Run the frontend
+## 3. Run the frontend

-  a.
-Launch the android virtual device until you see the android home screen
+1. Launch the android virtual device until you see the android home screen
-  b.
-Open a new terminal and cd to the client directory
+2. Open a new terminal and cd to the client directory
-  c.
-Run npm install
+3. Run npm install
-  d.
-Run npm start
+4. Run npm start
-  e.
-Press a on keyboard to launch the app on android virtual device
+5. Press a on keyboard to launch the app on android virtual device